-The first step involves opening an escrow account that will be held by a third party, such as a bank or your title or escrow agent.
+The first step to closing on a house involves opening an escrow account that will be held by a third party, such as a bank or your title or escrow agent.
 This neutral party account holds on to money involved with the sale, such as any required deposits or earnest money.

 2. Obtain a Home Inspection